Rounding up your friends to relieve those damning late-night hunger pangs?

 5. Hai Xian Zhu Zhou (Ke Kou Mian)

 Ke Kou Mian, as this humble hawker stall is commonly referred to, attracts absolute drones of people to the stall.
-It cooks the oh-so-comforting Koka instant noodles, jam-packs it with homey ingredients like seafood, meats and veggies, and gives you four broths to choose from: seafood, pork, tom yam, or spicy, for just an overall hearty meal.
+It cooks the oh-so-comforting Koka instant noodles, jam-packs it with homely ingredients like seafood, meats and veggies, and gives you four broths to choose from: seafood, pork, tom yam, or spicy, for just an overall hearty meal.

 And if you’re worried about it being overly salty or having that tell-tale MSG taste?
 Plenty of reviewers online would beg to differ, even saying that it tastes healthy, and generally less salty yet more flavourful, compared to your run-of-the-mill MSG-saturated instant noodle broth.